New Jersey Methadone Possession and Distribution Lawyer

-Drug Charges Defense Attorneys with Offices in Morristown, New Jersey
+Prescription Painkillers Defense Attorneys in Morris County, New Jersey

-The criminal defense attorneys at the Tormey Law Firm have successfully handled thousands of cases in New Jersey, in Superior Court and Municipal Court.
-One of the firm’s partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and active Municipal Prosecutor who handled a variety of serious drug-related cases during the course of her distinguished career.
-She knows what it takes for the State to prove a Prescription Drug case beyond a reasonable doubt – and she will use that knowledge to defend, and potentially beat, the charges filed against you.
-Our founding partner, Travis J. Tormey, has extensive experience representing clients charged with drug-related offenses, including possession of methadone, possession of marijuana, and prescription fraud in Denville, Mount Olive, and Morristown.
+At the Tormey Law Firm, our New Jersey prescription drug defense lawyers have successfully handled thousands of cases in New Jersey, in Superior Court and Municipal Court.
+One of the firm’s partners, Alissa D. Hascup, is a former Morris County Assistant Prosecutor, former Special Deputy Attorney General, and former Municipal Prosecutor who handled a variety of serious drug-related cases during the course of her exceptional career.
+Because she knows what it takes for the State to prove a Prescription Drug case beyond a reasonable doubt, she uses this knowledge to defend, and potentially beat, the charges against our clients.
+Moreover, our founding partner, Travis J. Tormey, has extensive experience representing clients against drug charges, including possession of methadone, possession of marijuana, and prescription fraud in Denville, Mount Olive, Morristown, Dover, Parsippany, and throughout Morris County and New Jersey.
+If you are facing methadone charges in New Jersey, contact the Morristown law offices of the Tormey Law Firm at (908) 336-5008 to discuss your case and receive a cost-free consultation.

 New Jersey Methadone Charges